Prior to the Great Depression, the rivers in East Tennessee were wild and free.

 Also, some of the fish in Douglas Lake come with size and number limits.
 Familiarize yourself with the types of fish you might catch and also any relevant regulations.

-The TWRA offers an “Angler’s Guide to Tennessee Fish” free online to help you identify, say, a black bass from a smallmouth.
+The TWRA offers an “Angler’s Guide to Tennessee Fish” free online to help you identify, say, a black bass from a smallmouth or white bass.

 Where is the best place to find fish in Douglas Lake?